-Unlike some cities, South Weber isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in South Weber are a mix of both white- and blue-collar jobs.
+South Weber is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, South Weber is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in South Weber who work in management occupations (16.07%), sales jobs (13.44%), and office and administrative support (12.80%).

 Also of interest is that South Weber has more people living here who work in computers and math than 95% of the places in the US.

-The education level of South Weber citizens is very high relative to the national average among all cities (21.84%): 39.72% of adults in South Weber have a bachelor's degree or even advanced degree.
+The citizens of South Weber are very well educated compared to the average community in the nation: 39.72% of adults in South Weber have a bachelor's degree or even advanced degree.